kxfan2002/SophiaVL-R1/README.md

 huggingface-cli download bunny127/SophiaVL-R1-130k --repo-type dataset --local-dir <local_dir>
 ```

-Our SophiaVL-R1-130k dataset is collected from publicly availablt datasets.
+Our SophiaVL-R1-130k dataset is collected from publicly available datasets.

 ![](images/dataset.png)

-### Custom Dataset
+### Custom Dataset for Training
 We support text-dataset and image-text dataset both in parquet and json file format.
 To train on your own datasets, please register your dataset in `verl/data/dataset_info.json` in the following format：
 ```python
 "myDataset":{